 Read Custody Evaluations in Minnesota for more information about costs, who is involved and what happens during a custody evaluation.

-Like custody evaluators and guardian ad litems, judges use the best interests of the child standard to make custody decisions in Minnesota.
-To ensure that the judge makes a custody decision that’s in the best interests of the child, Minnesota law requires him/her to consider 12 factors.
-We’ve summarized those 12 factors in the graphic below for you, but you can also find them listed under Minnesota Statutes, section 518.17.
+Judges, like custody evaluators, use the best interests of the child standard to make custody decisions in Minnesota.
+Minnesota law requires him or her to consider 12 factors.
+They are listed under Minnesota Statutes, Section 518.17.

-Lastly, the judge must explain how each of the 12 factors were considered, involved, and eventually lead, to the final custody decision – that the judge then makes into a custody order regarding the child.
+Lastly, the Judge must explain how each of the 12 factors were considered and used.
+At that point, the court reaches a final custody decision.
+This decision becomes a binding order which both parents must follow.